-- If your child needs to take medicine, read the label, dosage and instructions carefully.
+- Read the label, dosage and instructions carefully when your child needs to take medicine.
 Double-check everything before you give your child the medicine.
 If you’re not sure about how much to give or for how long, ask your doctor or pharmacist.

 - Avoid distractions when giving your child medicines.
 If possible, have a normal routine for giving or taking medicines.
 And always supervise your child while she’s taking medicine.